-Peter Leto, the Head of Automotive Retail at Google, gave a fantastic presentation at NADA 2016, and shed light on some fascinating consumer trends:
+Peter Leto, the Head of Automotive Retail at Google, gave a fantastic presentation at NADA 2016, and shed light on some interesting consumer trends:

 According to Google, car buyers no longer prefer to stop by the dealership, call the store, send email, or fill out a form.
 Instead, today’s shoppers are increasingly turning to chat and text to connect with your dealership.

 Is your dealership in it to win it?